 Robert van der Meer is Professor of Management Science at the University of Strathclyde.
-Robert has a PhD in Management Science from the University of Strathclyde, an MSc in Economics (with specialisation in Mathematical Economics) from the London School of Economics (LSE) and a Cand.
+Robert has a PhD in Operational Research from the University of Strathclyde, an MSc in Economics (with specialisation in Mathematical Economics) from the London School of Economics (LSE) and a Cand.
 Econ. degree in Economics and Business Administration from the University of Amsterdam.
 At Strathclyde Business School, Robert was Academic Director of the Strathclyde MBA programme from 2016 to 2019.
 He currently teaches a range of classes in Management Science, Business and Data Analytics, Healthcare Operations Management, Manufacturing Operations Management, and Strategy Modelling.

 Robert is actively involved in research and knowledge exchange projects in the areas of Health Economics, Healthcare Analytics, Healthcare Operations Management, and Supply Chain Management & Strategy.
 He is currently Principal Investigator on 4 different research projects and Co-Investigator on another one.
 Robert applies a range of analytical and modelling tools, including simulation modelling, cost effectiveness analysis, statistical analysis (including Bayesian networks) and mathematical optimisation, depending on the nature of the problems encountered.
 He has a particular interest in the development of new ways of working through the effective integration of people and technology.
 To date, Robert has published more than 50 articles in peer-reviewed academic journals, and supervised 14 PhD students and 2 DBA students to completion.
 In total, he has been Principal Investigator or Co-investigator on 27 research and knowledge exchange projects so far.